 However, my version has a little twist to it, thanks to the addition of cured Chinese sausages – just to show that sometimes you can flex a little bit of creativity to combine unusual ingredients and make new dishes!
 Come winter time in Hong Kong, you’ll see plenty of places selling these sausages; one is made using cured pork meat (lap cheong), the other using duck or goose liver (yun cheong).
 Locals often steam them with a pot of rice so that the rice becomes infused with that distinctive intense sausage flavour, but I thought it worked well with potatoes too, adding an extra layer of taste and texture.
 Do feel free to leave the sausages out of the recipe if you prefer though… and in that case, you’ll be left with the classic version of pulpo gallego!

-1 pack of Don Bocarte cooked octopus (450g) 10 fingerling potatoes, peeled 2 Chinese sausages – can be any combination 2 tsp of Spanish paprika 3 tbsp of extra virgin olive oil, plus more to drizzle Salt and pepper to taste
+Don Bocarte cooked octopus (450g) 10 fingerling potatoes, peeled 2 Chinese sausages – can be any combination 2 tsp of Spanish paprika 3 tbsp of extra virgin olive oil, plus more to drizzle Salt and pepper to taste

 For more of Gary’s food adventures, head to his blog Joie De Vivre.